 Anne Arundel County Contact Info

-In addition to speaking with your landlord and retaining an attorney, you may wish to contact the following Anne Arundel County offices for additional assistance and information:
+In addition to speaking with your landlord and retaining a specialized bed bug attorney, you may wish to contact the following Anne Arundel County offices for additional assistance and information:

 - Anne Arundel County Department of Health – (410) 222-7095

 - Anne Arundel County Code Compliance Division – (410) 222-7780